 Did you know that El Yunque is the only tropical rainforest in the United States?
 So if you’re in Puerto Rico, you’ll definitely want to take a day to visit.

-Check ahead to see which falls and trails are open; following 2017’s Hurricane Maria and the subsequent 2020 earthquakes, it’s wise to plan beforehand.
+Check ahead to see which falls and trails are open; following 2017’s Hurricane Maria and the subsequent 2020 earthquakes and tropical storms, it’s wise to plan beforehand.

 Definitely rent a car when visiting because you can visit at your own pace.